dargaCode/WebDevStudyResources/README.md

     * Free - Blog Post

 ### Functional JavaScript
+Using functional programming is one of those weird things in programming that's actually more easily done than described.

+Most of what FP means early on is just using functions to iterate through arrays, rather than writing loops all over the place.

 *   [Mind About JS - The Three JavaScript Musketeers](http://mindaboutjs.com/2015/07/18/the-three-javascript-musketeers/)
     * Free - Blog Post
 *   [Youtube / Funfunfunction - Functional Programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84)
     * Free - 12 Lessons (2.5 hours)

 ### Manipulate the DOM with "Vanilla" JavaScript
+The DOM is another concept that sounds scarier than it is.

+The Document-Object Model is just the content of a webpage, parsed into a JS Object so it can be manipulated via code.

 *   [Udemy - The Web Dev Bootcamp / Units 13-14: DOM Manipulation](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861434)
     * Paid ($35 Course) - 15 Lessons (2.5 hours), 4 Exercises
 *   [Udemy - The Web Dev Bootcamp / Unit 15: Color Game](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/5250406)